How to Make Lavender Sachets

 Hello, hello Graphics Fairy friends!
-I’m Diana from Dreams Factory and today I’m sharing another fun project with you – some DIY No Sew Lavender Sachets.
+I’m Diana from Dreams Factory and today I’m sharing another fun project with you – some How to Make Lavender Sachets and they are no sew.
 It’s a beautiful and easy project that will make your home (and your drawers) smell amazing!
 The key ingredient for making this project?
 Some heavenly scented lavender!
 Are you in or are you in? 🙂

 Let me start by telling you that lavender has been close to my heart for years!
 I simply love finding unique ways of incorporating it into our home and into our lives, whether it is its fresh or dried flowers or its more concentrated version – the powerful lavender essential oils.
 So far I’ve used lavender in body scrubs, detox bath soaks, in my diffuser … but also in my lattes, to name only a few.